Skip to main content

 REDSTONE HEALTH CENTER

-Dr. Clarke is an outstanding doctor; thorough and professional.
+Dr. Clarke is always cheerful and helpful.

 • Jennie T. Clarke, MD has specialized expertise in caring for patients with rheumatologic skin disease, such as lupus erythematosus and dermatomyositis, and other complex inflammatory dermatologic diseases in both children and adults.
 She also has a specialized interest in treating the skin conditions that occur commonly in patients with inflammatory bowel disease.
 In addition, she enjoys caring for general dermatology patients in her clinics.
 Dr. Clarke is also committed to the education of dermatology residents, and she is the supervising dermatologist of the resident dermatology continuity clinic at the University Hospital.